wpswings/subscriptions-for-woocommerce/README.txt

 6. Buy Subscription
 7. My Account
 8. Subscriptions Order Details
+9. Payment method
+10. PayPal Payment Gateway

 == Changelog ==

+= 1.4.3 - Released on 02 September  2022 =

+* New: Major Bug Fixes
+* New: Compatible with latest WP and WC

 = 1.4.2 - Released on 21 July 2022 =